Posted on

 Whales: Humpbacks

-Watch whales from Merimbula Wharf, Short Point or Spencer Park, or head out on a cruise from Merimbula Marina for a closer look.
+Watch whales from Merimbula Wharf, Short Point or Spencer Park, or head out on a cruise from Merimbula Marina for a closer look during peak migration.

 Stay nearby: